smyshlya/HTrate/README.md

 # HTrate

-A Python script that identifies proteins that are present in unrelated bacteria (same protein sequence exists in different genera) and therefore are putitavely horizontally transferred.
+Python scripts to identify HTed proteins and analyse their genetic background.
+HTed proteins are the proteins that are present in unrelated bacteria (same protein sequence exists in different genera) and therefore are putatively horizontally transferred.
 It takes protein NCBI accession numbers (provided in the input file), creates Identical Protein (IP) record files for each of the accession numbers
 (stored in the "/ip" folder), and outputs an out.csv file with distribution of all horizontally transferred proteins.
 It also creates a distribution plot for ten most widely distributed proteins.
 Finally it calculates the HTrate of the dataset: number of horizontally transferred protein / total number of proteins.